whatever555/vanity/README.md

 Basic Installation
 ------------

-For a more detailed explanation and for more installation options see (Detailed Installation)[#detailed-installation]
+For a more detailed explanation and for more installation options see [Detailed Installation](#detailed-installation)

 #### [Vundle.vim](https://github.com/VundleVim/Vundle.vim)
 ```vim